Earthworm Jim (TV series)

-Earthworm Jim is an American animated television series based on the video game series of the same name and created by series creator, Doug TenNapel.
-The series aired on the Kids' WB for two seasons from September 9, 1995, to December 13, 1996.
-It follows the adventures of the titular character who battles the forces of evil using a robotic suit.
+Earthworm Jim is an American animated television series based on the video game series of the same name that aired on The WB's Kids' WB block for two seasons from September 9, 1995, to December 13, 1996.
+A co-production between Universal Cartoon Studios and Flextech Plc and based on the video game series of the same name from Playmates and Shiny Entertainment with characters created by Doug TenNapel, the series follows the adventures of the titular character who battles the forces of evil through using a robotic suit.

 Premise

 Most episodes involve the series' numerous villains attempting to reclaim the super suit or conquer the universe.
-Other issues facing Jim include returning his neighbor's eggbeater and finding a new power source after his suit's battery runs out.
+However, some episodes have Jim facing more mundane issues, which include returning his neighbor's eggbeater and finding a new power source after his suit's battery runs out.
 Also, the show breaks the fourth wall with characters often talking to the audience and the narrator.

-Episodes begin with a cold opening of Earthworm Jim and Peter Puppy in some peril that has nothing to do with the main plot or the past episodes, with little statement of how they got into the mess.
+Episodes begin with a cold opening of Jim and Peter Puppy in some peril that has nothing to do with the main plot or the past episodes, with little statement of how they got into the mess.
 In between parts (generally before or after the commercial break), there is a short side-story, generally featuring one of the villains doing a more natural part of life, usually without any involvement from Jim.
-The end of every episode involves Jim or any other character being crushed by a cow, a homage to the original game's ending.
+Both of these are changed in the second season, with the cold opens being more relevant to the plot and the side stories being dropped entirely.
+Most episodes end with a character being crushed by a cow, a homage to the original game's ending.

 Characters

 Most of the main characters from the show originated from characters introduced in the video game series.
 Peter Puppy becomes Jim's sidekick and friend and Princess What's-Her-Name is featured as his love interest.
-Several antagonists from the games such as Evil the Cat, Psy-Crow, Bob the Killer Goldfish, Queen Slug-for-a-Butt, and Professor Monkey-For-A-Head also appear in the series.
+Several antagonists from the games such as Evil the Cat, Psy-Crow, Bob the Killer Goldfish, Queen Slug-for-a-Butt, and Professor Monkey-for-a-Head also appear in the series.

-Additionally, some original characters were also created for the series, and were then in turn integrated into future games in the series.
-For example, Evil Jim, an evil doppelgänger of Jim created for the series, went on to be the main antagonist in Earthworm Jim: Menace 2 the Galaxy.
+Additionally, some original characters were also created for the series before being integrated into future games in the series.
+These include Evil Jim and Evil the Cat's servant Henchrat, the former being the main antagonist in Earthworm Jim: Menace 2 the Galaxy.